-A comprehensive assessment of the potential significant effects of a proposed Part VIII residential development at a site at 157 Barrack St., Kilnaleck, Co.
+A comprehensive assessment of the potential significant effects of a proposed Part VIII residential development at a site encompassing the old Briody Hardware building and yard in Kilnaleck, Co.
 Cavan on certain designated European sites was carried out in June 2023 by Noreen McLoughlin, MSc, MCIEEM of Whitehill Environmental.